johnciacia/picasso/readme.txt

 == Installation ==

-1. Download picass.zip and unzip it.
+1. Download picasso.zip and unzip it.
 2. Upload the plugin folder to wp-content/plugins/ and activate from the Plugin administrative menu.

 == Frequently Asked Questions ==